heremaps/here-location-services-python/docs/source/dest_weather.rst

 ====================   ===============================================================================================================       ===
 Attribute              Type                                                                                                                  Doc
 ====================   ===============================================================================================================       ===
-geometry               Point or LineString or Polygon or MultiPolygon                                                                        Point or LineString or Polygon or MultiPolygon defining the route or a single location start_time             :func:`datetime.datetime`                                                                                             Start time of the event id                     str                                                                                                                   optional Unique weather alert id. weather_severity       :class:`WeatherSeverity <here_location_services.config.dest_weather_config.WeatherSeverity>`                          optional Defines the severity of the weather event weather_type           :class:`WeatherType <here_location_services.config.dest_weather_config.WeatherType>`                                  optional Defines the type of the weather event country                str                                                                                                                   optional String for ISO-3166-1 2-letter country code. end_time               :func:`datetime.datetime`                                                                                             optional End time of the event.
-If not present, warning is valid until it is not removed from the feed by national weather institutes (valid until warning is present in the response) width                  int                                                                                                                   optional int. default 50000
+geometry               Point or LineString                                                                                                   Point or LineString defining the route or a single location start_time             :func:`datetime.datetime`                                                                                             Start time of the event id                     str                                                                                                                   optional Unique weather alert id. weather_severity       :class:`WeatherSeverity <here_location_services.config.dest_weather_config.WeatherSeverity>`                          optional Defines the severity of the weather event weather_type           :class:`WeatherType <here_location_services.config.dest_weather_config.WeatherType>`                                  optional Defines the type of the weather event country                str                                                                                                                   optional String for ISO-3166-1 2-letter country code. end_time               :func:`datetime.datetime`                                                                                             optional End time of the event.
+If not present, warning is valid until it is not removed from the feed by national weather institutes (valid until warning is present in the response) width                  int                                                                                                                   optional int.
 ====================   ===============================================================================================================       ===